ssdle/DRACFPN/README.md

 # DRACFPN
 DRACFPN: multi-scale feature fusion for remote sensing rotating object detection based on deep residual attention channel compression

+# The version of mmrotate
+The version of mmrotate can be seen at https://github.com/open-mmlab/mmrotate/tree/1.x

 # Critical Code
 The structure of DRACFPN can be found in mmrotate-1.x/mmrotate/models/necks/DRACFPN.py